civilservicelgbt/civilservicelgbt.github.io/_events/2022-11-15-civil-service-lgbt-social-london-8.md

 category:
   - London
 ---
-The Civil Service LGBT+ Network organises informal networking and social events so that LGBT+ civil servants can meet each other.
-Our [local organisers](/team) organise these events in various cities across the country.

-Our London socials usually take place on the **first Thursday of each month**.
+Our London socials usually take place on the first Thursday of each month.
+Previous participants will know that these are usually in Westminster at the Retro Bar, but this is changed over the summer months (July, August and likely September).

+Our event will be in St James's Park.
+We will initially meet at St James's Cafe and weather permitting will head outside to have an outdoor picnic, or otherwise stay in the cafe.
+For those who use what3words, here is a link to help us, though please note there may be slight differences in our location on the day: https://w3w.co/logo.jazz.upset.
+We will also have a pride flag to help identify us.

-We usually organise our London events in Westminster at the Retro Bar.
-The venue may change especially over summer months, where it is likely to be outdoor at the St James’s Park (weather permitting). **Please check back on this website a few days before the event to find out the exact venue.**
+The cafe is accessible, as well as the toilet facilities.
+The closest accessible tube station is Westminster.
+The location is likely to be the same for all three months, but please check on this website a few days before each event to make sure.
+Please also note that we will not have a pre-meet event for park socials.

-Retro Bar provides us their private venue upstairs and an area downstairs for mobility accessibility and is the preferred venue for most members.
-Five Guys up the road have disable facilities which our members are welcome to use.

-**If you have any mobility or accessibility queries, please contact your London team ([London@civilservice.lgbt](London@civilservice.lgbt)) in advance, so that they can make the necessary arrangement for you.**

-Our London events are incredibly popular – we regularly see around 50 to 100 people attend.
-Finding venues that are available and as inclusive as possible at no cost to accommodate everyone's needs and tastes is incredibly difficult.
+Feel free to bring whatever food you would like to have.
+Please let us know in advance if you have any food allergies, especially if they are severe enough to require other members not to bring specific food.

-If you have any questions, an idea for a venue, or you're willing to help organise a social yourself, please contact our [London local organisers](/team).
+If you have any questions, an idea for a venue, or you’re willing to help organise a social yourself, please contact our [London local organisers](https://www.civilservice.lgbt/topic/london).